The Proximal ID Algorithm: The Proximal Front-Door Criterion

-The strong mediator assumption (\ref{eqn:strong-med}) is often not realistic in applications, as it implies the analyst is able to find a set of observed variable $\vec{M}$ that completely mediate the effect of $A$ on $Y$.
+The strong mediator assumption (\ref{eqn:strong-med}) is often not realistic in applications, as it implies the analyst is able to find a set of observed variables $\vec{M}$ that completely mediate the effect of $A$ on $Y$.
 In settings where finding such a set is unrealistic, the above identification strategy is dubious.
 An alternative approach to obtaining identification is to use proximal causal inference.
-This would entail positing, as in the proximal g-formula shown in (\ref{eqn:p-g}), a set $\vec{Z}$ of {control proxies} of $\vec{U}$, and a set $\vec{W}$ of post-treatment proxies of $\vec{U}$, resulting in a causal diagram shown in Fig.~\ref{fig:front-door} (d).
-Note that unlike in (\ref{eqn:p-g}), the presence of the mediator $M$ prevents assumptions (\ref{eqn:assumption-w}) and (\ref{eqn:assumption-z}) from holding.
-Nevertheless, it is possible to obtain identification by noting that if we view $\vec{M}$ as a treatment, it only has observed direct causes, meaning that the effect of $\vec{M}$ on all other variables may be obtained by the g-formula:
+This would entail positing, as in the model in Fig.~\ref{fig:backdoor} (c) discussed above, a set $\vec{Z}$ of {control proxies} of $\vec{U}$, and a set $\vec{W}$ of {outcome-inducing} proxies of $\vec{U}$, resulting in a causal diagram shown in Fig.~\ref{fig:front-door} (d).
+Note that unlike the model shown in Fig.~\ref{fig:backdoor} (c), the presence of the mediator $M$ prevents assumptions (\ref{eqn:assumption-w}) and {thus restriction} (\ref{eqn:assumption-w-2}) from holding {in Fig.~\ref{fig:front-door} (d)}.
+Nevertheless, it is possible to obtain identification by noting that if we view $\vec{M}$ as a treatment, it only has observed direct causes, meaning that the effect of $\vec{M}$ on all other {observed} variables may be obtained by the g-formula: {

+}Formally, this is justified by appealing to a version of the conditional ignorability assumption (\ref{eqn:ignore-m}), below, which holds in this model.

-In other words, the interventional distribution $p^{(\vec{m})}$ is identified via a \emph{g-functional} \citep{robins86new}, which is a special case of a \emph{Markov kernel} \citep{lauritzen96graphical}, an object that behaves like a conditional distribution but is not necessarily obtained by a conditioning operation.
-Independence restrictions in $p^{(\vec{m})}$, and thus in the corresponding Markov kernel, may be displayed by the d-separation criterion in a \emph{conditional DAG} shown in Fig.~\ref{fig:front-door} (e), where all arrows into $M$ are removed, and $M$ is made ``fixed'' (which we denote by a rectangle rather than an ellipse) meaning that it no longer corresponds to a random variable.
+The identifying functional for $p^{(\vec{m})}$ is a \emph{Markov kernel} \citep{lauritzen96graphical}, an object that behaves like a conditional distribution but is not necessarily obtained by a conditioning operation.
+Independence restrictions in {the Markov kernel corresponding to} $p^{(\vec{m})}$ may be displayed by the d-separation criterion in a \emph{conditional DAG} shown in Fig.~\ref{fig:front-door} (e), {obtained from Fig.~\ref{fig:front-door} (d) by removing} all arrows into $M$ and viewing $M$ {as} ``fixed'' (which we denote by a rectangle rather than an ellipse) meaning that $M$ no longer corresponds to a random variable.

-It turns out that we can restate assumptions needed for identification that held in the observed data distribution $p$ in Section \ref{subsec:proximal-classic} for the kernel $p^{(\vec{m})}$.
-These independence restrictions can be read off either from Fig.~\ref{fig:front-door} (e), or a generalization described in \citep{thomas13swig}.
-Finally, identifying $p(Y(a))$ from $p^{(m)}$ immediately yields identification from $p$, since $p^{(m)}$ is a function of $p$ given by (\ref{eqn:g-m}).
+It turns out that we can restate assumptions needed for identification that held in the observed data distribution $p$ in \S \ref{subsec:proximal-classic} for the kernel $p^{(\vec{m})}$, as follows.